Meetings with Malcolm Muggeridge remembered.

 ‘In Moscow when the great purges were on, some moon-faced Intourist, trying in good liberal style to be fair to both sides, asked one of the British newspaper correspondents there: A.T.
 Cholerton of the Daily Telegraph: whether the accusations against the Old Bolsheviks standing trial were true.
 Yes, Cholerton told him, everything was true except the facts.
 It fits not just the purges and Moscow, but the whole twentieth century scene.
 Perhaps some astronaut, watching from afar the final incineration of our earth, may care to write it across the stratosphere: Everything true except facts.’

 In an obituary piece for The Spectator, Paul Johnson drew a line between two types of journalist: in one corner were those who chased the big stories and shared the scoops, whilst in the other lived a more thoughtful sub-species, which was home to Muggeridge.
 But for me this distinction is false and a truer fault line can be drawn between those who were born to write and those who were not; or those for whom a story burns truly, against those who have nothing to say but profit from saying it anyway.

 As Muggeridge’s beloved Kierkegaard knew in his day, word-vending had become mere name-trading and a game of numbers.
-But as the Great Dane said, those who write with originality have no need to append their names, and if all work were anonymized, the best of Muggeridge could be easily identified on style and soul.
-Had Malcolm the gift to characterise from within, rather than drawing predominantly from without, Dickens might have had a first serious contender.
+But as the Great Dane said, those who write with originality have no need to append their names, and if all work were anonymized, the best of Muggeridge could be easily identified; chiefly from a well-polished gift wrapped around an inner glow.

-The Very Best of Malcolm Muggeridge, a selection of quotes compiled by Ian Hunter, is a great intro to Muggeridge’s work.
+The Very Best of Malcolm Muggeridge, selections compiled by Ian Hunter, is a great intro to Muggeridge’s work.

-Chronicles of Wasted Time is Muggeridge’s autobiography, and a peerless marriage of style, perception and storytelling.
+Still my favourite, Chronicles of Wasted Time, is Muggeridge’s autobiography, and a peerless marriage of style, perception and storytelling.